Si-Power/Shapeshifter/README.md

 	debug_traceline 1/0 - toggle on/off rays visualization (only in NPC mode)

 EDITING:
 Can be also edited with Visual Studio 2022.
-Open the project.sln for editing and building the code.
+Open the projects.sln for editing and building the code.

 INSTALLATION:
 After building (or downloading) place the cl.dll and hl.dll files in the corresponding folders of the game.